Corner Canyon boys lacrosse defend state title in dominating fashionJun 30, 2022 09:11PM ● By Catherine Garrett

-Ika said several of his players—Archibald (Whittier College), Carlsen (Westminster), Brody Cutrer (Morning Side—for football), DeGracie (U.S. Air Force), Dickson (Lake Erie), Egan (West), Esplin (Piedmont), Franckowiak (Utah), King (Penn State), Mackay (Westminster), Matthew Mallory (Colorado State) and Quick (Utah) will help join other former Chargers in the collegiate ranks.
+Ika said several of his players—Archibald (Whittier College), Carlsen (Westminster), Brody Cutrer (Morning Side—for football), DeGracie (U.S. Air Force), Dickson (Lake Erie), Egan (West), Esplin (Piedmont), Franckowiak (Utah), King (Penn State), Mackay (Westminster), Matthew Mallory (Colorado State), Quick (Utah) and Santi (Amherst) will help join other former Chargers in the collegiate ranks.

 “I’m excited to see where these guys go,” Ika said.
 “It’s really cool to see our guys carry on the legacy for CCHS lacrosse.”